frameworklori/LORI-Life-Dignity-Compensation-Protocol-LDCP-/compensation-framework/LDPC_Affordability_Model.md

 ---

-## 6. Interpretation Rule

-This model evaluates **affordability and downside containment**, not obligation.

----
 ## 6. Financial Stability Rationale

 The combined effect of UBI-Stable (Layer 0) and Interest Relief (Layer 1) functions as a